jtung0705/cse15l-lab-reports/lab1.md

 working directory after running command: /home

-I get this because it just lists whatever files and sub-directories are in the directory.
+I get this because it just lists whatever files and sub-directories are in the directory you gave as a parameter.
 Not an error since there are only txt files.
 > ls file

 ```